CAMP STAFF FAQs

 Camps will reach out to you to share more information if they are interested in interviewing you.
 They will explain their individual process and coordinate with you directly from that point forward.

 The safety of camp staff and campers is the first priority of every camp.
 Each camp is working with various overarching organizations such as the American Camp Association, Foundation for Jewish Camp as well as their own medical professionals and local departments of health.
 Take some time to visit the camps website, each has information on how they are preparing for the summer.

 Please check with specific camps of interest for salary information.
 The salary for a camp counselor has a large range depending on camp, the staffers age and experience, and day vs. sleepawawy camp.
 Salaries for high school students working at camp for the first time will be lower than those for college students and returning staff.
 Each camp is unique and the specific salary will be determined by the camp and depends on many factors.

 We suggest you look at the camp website, social media and watch their videos.
 Make sure that their vision and values are in-line with yours.
 Are you Shabbat observant?
 Are you only interested in competitive sports or a high-end arts program?
 Do you prefer working with teens or elementary aged kids?
 If you know someone who went to the camp, ask them questions about their experience.

-If it has been 2-3 weeks, we suggest you send an email to the individual camps expressing your interest and indicating that you were referred by the Greater MetroWest Camp Staff Collective
+If it has been 2-3 weeks, we suggest you send an email to the individual camps expressing your interest and indicating that you were referred by Jewish Federation of Greater MetroWest

 Being a camp counselor is the best internship you’ll ever have.
 You will learn and utilize skills like time management, conflict resolution and leadership development.
 You will be mentoring a bunkful of children as they are figuring out exactly who they are.
 Sounds a lot better than making coffee and filing all day – inside an office!